 This is another component you will find in majority of children’s kitchens.
 And like the gas stove, it can come with lights and sounds too.

-A kitchen for children is not complete without its accessories.
-The accessories are of different types.
-There are cookware like pots, pans, cups, spoons, etc. A lot of cookware looks like the real things –
+Children’s kitchens are not complete without these.
+Toy kitchen accessories are of different types.
+There are cookware like pots, pans, cups, spoons, etc. A lot of cookware looks like the real things.

 Lights and Sounds

-These are the features that will increase children’s engagement with their kitchens.
+These are the features that will increase kids’ engagement with children’s kitchens.
 And these are features I always look for before buying a play kitchen.

 The burner of a playset with lights feature will display a realistic ‘burning’ or ‘cooking’ light when a pot is placed on it.
 Some will also give out burning and frying sounds when pots or pans are placed on them.